ohrite/circuit-breakers-2024/presentation.md

 # Cooperative History

 <!--
-Picture of the Rochdale co-op store
+Cooperatives are a concept more than a specific legal vehicle: a bunch of people pool their resources together, participate in trade, and the members receive a benefit

-Early cooperatives existed in 18th century Scotland -->
+At least as of a couple years ago, the earliest record of a cooperative is the Fenwick Weavers' Society 18th century Scotland -->

 ---